 A 2013 IOM report entitled The Childhood Immunization Schedule and Safety: Stakeholder Concerns, Scientific Evidence, and Future Studies, the most comprehensive examination of the immunization schedule to date, uncovered no evidence of major safety concerns associated with adherence to the childhood immunization schedule .

-Retrospective cohort studies using the Vaccine Safety Datalink found no increase in risk of acute adverse events or adverse birth outcomes among those vaccinated with Tdap during pregnancy when comparing those who had received a tetanus toxoid containing vaccine relatively recently with those who had not .
+Retrospective cohort studies using the VSD found no increase in risk of acute adverse events or adverse birth outcomes among those vaccinated with Tdap or influenza vaccines during pregnancy , as well as among those vaccinated with Tdap during pregnancy when comparing those who had received a tetanus toxoid containing vaccine relatively recently with those who had not .
 In addition, no increase in risk of acute adverse events or adverse birth outcomes were found among those vaccinated concurrently with Tdap and influenza vaccines during pregnancy compared to those vaccinated sequentially .

 3. Omer SB, Salmon DA, Orenstein WA, deHart MP, Halsey N. Vaccine refusal, mandatory immunization, and the risks of vaccine-preventable diseases.
 The New England journal of medicine 2009;360:1981-8.